olivfwm/Project-Portfolio/Intro To AI/Adversarial Search/README.md

 ## Files and their contents

+*Note*: These are not the only files to achieve the expected outcomes

 - The *minimax_agent.py* shows the **partial** code implemented for agent.
   - Initialization and Setup
   - Agent Introduction